kevin-d-omara/PongOut/README.md

 Instructions:
 ==========

-• Players each control a paddle which moves up and down and a set of bricks.
+- Players each control a paddle which moves up and down.
 Use your paddle to deflect the ball towards your opponent.
 You score a point each time the ball goes off your opponent's table edge.

-• The bricks are your first line of defense from letting the ball off your table edge.
+- Players also own a set of bricks.
+These are your first line of defense from letting the ball off your table edge.
 A brick is destroyed each time it is struck by the ball.

-• Powerups are constantly affecting the ball, including:
+- Roughly every 5 seconds a random powerup is activated, including:

-1. **Rainbow** - ball color is randomized
+  - **Rainbow** - ball color is randomized
-2. **Jink** - ball dashes up or down
+  - **Jink** - ball dashes up or down
-3. **Boost** - ball boosts forward
+  - **Boost** - ball boosts forward
-3. **Retro Boost** - ball boosts in reverse
+  - **Retro Boost** - ball boosts in reverse

-• Hint: you can direct the ball's rebound angle based on it's distance from the center of your paddle.
+- **Hint:** you can direct the ball's rebound angle based on it's distance from the center of your paddle.
 The further away from the center, the wider the rebound angle.